ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 John William Pitzer - Credit Suisse Securities (USA) LLC

 Yes.
 Good morning, guys.
 Thanks for letting me ask the questions and congratulations on the strong result.
 Bernard, I wanted to go back a little bit to the Fujitsu deal and hope that you can give us some understanding of what the incremental CapEx burden would be.
-And I'm assuming if there's an incremental CapEx burden to that deal, there's an incremental positive running through the P&L. So, is Fujitsu part of the 2020 margin target plans or is it above and beyond that, and can you quantify that?
+And I'm assuming if there's an incremental CapEx burden to that deal, there's an incremental positive running through the P&L. So, is Fujitsu part of the 2020 margin target plan or is it above and beyond that, and can you quantify that?

 Bernard Gutmann - ON Semiconductor Corp.

 Definitely, it's part of our factory footprint plans.
 When we announced it on October 10, we basically said that getting to that incremental 30% in ownership will cost us $18 million.
-That's a very, very cost-effective way of getting incremental capital, much better than if we had to buy just the pure equipment and it will definitely give us a significant amount of 200 millimeter (50:39) incremental capacity that will help us relieve some of the tightness we have in some of our packages in markets.
+That's a very, very cost-effective way of getting incremental capital, much better than if we had to buy just the pure equipment, and it will definitely give us a significant amount of 200 millimeter incremental capacity that will help us relieve some of the tightness we have in some of our packages in markets.

 John William Pitzer - Credit Suisse Securities (USA) LLC